The High Sierras are not easy.

 Finally we summited the pass and dropped back into the domain of giants.
 Precipices look down from all sides.
 Only when perched in the passes themselves do we see as these Lords do.
 You know what they see?
 A whole bunch of other mountains…

 Eventually we began to see trail in little spots and finally made our way down to Rae Lakes.
-As we hit the basin bed, thick, angry clouds began to gather overhead.
-We set up camp and veritably slumped into inactivity.

 That next day, Anne and I slept, ate, and explored around the lake beds.
 Such a unique ecosystem.
 We climbed onto an out cropping of rocks and could see huge fish listing lazily some 20 feet under water.